moov-io/watchman/docs/intro.md

 ### Jaro-Winkler Similarity Algorithm

-Watchman uses the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithm to score the similarity between search queries and list entries.
+Watchman uses the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithm on cleaned and normalized data to score the similarity between search queries and list entries.
 This approach:

-- Matches the methodology used by [US Treasury's OFAC Search](https://ofac.treasury.gov/faqs/892)
+- Matches the methodology used by [US Treasury's OFAC Search](https://ofac.treasury.gov/faqs/892), but with improved scoring
 - Is specifically optimized for person names and other proper nouns
 - Produces scores from 0.0 (completely different) to 1.0 (exact match)
 - Has been validated by [academic research](https://www.wseas.org/multimedia/journals/computers/2015/a965705-699.pdf) as effective for compliance screening